 1-4.
 Steps 1-4 are the same as in the procedure for Group standalone FD using HTTP (7.5.2.6).

 5. The MCData server executes the procedure described in subclause 7.3.5.
+The MCData server defines, in the MBMS session properties (subclause 5.4 of 3GPP TS 26.348 [19]), the ingest mode to provide the file into the BM-SC via xMB-U. As described in clause 7.3.5.3.x, the MCData server decides how the file stored in the MCData content server is provided for distribution over the MBMS session.

-The MCData server provides, in the MBMS session properties (subclause 5.4 of 3GPP TS 26.348 [19]), thefile location on the media storage function and sets the earlier fetch time with a long enough delay so that steps 6 to 8 are executed before the delivery over MBMS.
+If the pull ingest mode is defined, the MCData server may provide in this step the file list.
+As described in 3GPP TS 26.348 [19], the file list includes, among other information, the file URL to be used by the BM-SC to fetch the file and the earliest fetch time.
+The earliest fetch time may be configured with a long enough delay so that the MBMS session is established and steps 6 to 8 are executed before the delivery over MBMS.
+The MCData server can also update the MBMS session with the file list in a later step.

+If the push ingest mode is defined, the MCData server obtains the URL from the BM-SC to be used to push the file via xMB-U. The MCData server ingests the content into the BM-SC after the MBMS session is established and steps 6 to 8 are performed.

 6. The MCData server initiates the MCData group standalone FD over MBMS request towards each MCData user determined in step 3.
 The request is sent over unicast or within an MBMS bearer for application level control signalling.